ZenKhalil/ExamProject-Barbershop-app-frontend/README.md

 -   Dashboard Features:
     -   View Bookings: Admins can view all bookings.
 They can sort bookings by date and filter them by barber.
     -   Edit Availabilities: This option allows admins to manage barber availability, including adding and removing unavailable dates.
-    -   Update Opening Hours: While the specific implementation isn't detailed in the provided code, this option presumably allows admins to update the barbershop's operating hours.
+    -   Update Opening Hours: While the specific implementation isn't detailed in the provided code, this option  allows admins to update the barbershop's operating hours.

 ### Booking Management